panosale/PythonLearningGR/README.md

 * Learn to Code Python Free With These Courses and Apps - https://www.makeuseof.com/learn-to-code-python/

+* GitHub - MatthewTamYT/LearnPython: Everything you need to know about learning Python is here.
+This is a catalog that teaches you how to code in Python.
+In fact, everything you need to know from beginner to intermediate is here.
+Even experts could learn... - https://github.com/MatthewTamYT/LearnPython

 #### VIDEOS

 * Python for Everybody - Full University Python Course - https://www.youtube.com/watch?v=8DvywoWv6fI book [HERE](https://github.com/panosale/PythonLearningGR/files/7365769/pythonlearn.pdf)